servo/servo.org/_posts/2024-05-31-this-month-in-servo.md

 positioning (0.0pp to 90.1%)
 cssom (0.0pp to 65.4%)

+- ai policy
 - donations
   - runners proposal?
+- wpt
 - api support
-  - CSSOM shorthands 32149
+  - SKIP (legacy only) CSSOM shorthands 32149
-  - aria string reflection on element 32080
+  - DONE aria string reflection on element 32080
-  - idl reflection for autofocus 32170
+  - DONE idl reflection for autofocus 32170
-  - ‘ch’ and ‘ic’ units 32171
+  - DONE ‘ch’ and ‘ic’ units 32171
-  - AbortController/AbortSignal 31361
+  - DONE AbortController/AbortSignal 31361
 - dom
-  - the start of a large effort to bring Servo's event loop closer to the HTML event loop specification 31505
+  - DONE the start of a large effort to bring Servo's event loop closer to the HTML event loop specification 31505
-  - improve parsing of floating point numbers in some DOM APIs z
+  - improve parsing of floating point numbers in some DOM APIs 32272
-  - `<meter>` elements now support more DOM APIs 32230
+  - DONE `<meter>` elements now support more DOM APIs 32230
 - layout
   - correct sizing for floating tables 32150
   - ‘start’, ‘end’, ‘space-evenly’ 31724